 Jill is a Licensed Clinical Professional Counselor and current member of the Illinois Counseling Association.
 She has has been working in the human service field since 1998.
 She completed her bachelor degree in Psychology and English Literature at Marquette University, Milwaukee, Wisconsin and earned her M.S. in Counseling at National Louis University in Chicago.
 Jill has worked in a variety of community based agency and school settings providing individual and family development counseling, psycho-educational groups and prevention services.
 She has experience providing crisis intervention counseling, and supporting those who have experienced significant trauma and loss.
 Using motivational and interpersonal strategies, Jill partners with students to encourage positive development of their self-awareness and esteem, strengths, and support systems.

 Markisha is a strong advocate for health education and promotion.
 She enjoys programming for college students as well as families with children.
 She recently earned her Doctorate of Philosophy in Community Health from the University of Illinois at Urbana-Champaign, with a concentration in health education and promotion.
 She also earned a Master of Science in Public Health and a Bachelor of Science in Community Health: Health Planning and Administration from the University of Illinois at Urbana-Champaign.
 Markisha has a passion for educating people on the importance of taking care of the whole self.
 In her previous experience she was worked with various populations of all ethnicities and ages.
 She particularly enjoys working with college students that are in a transitional phase in their lives and helping them develop techniques and strategies for healthier living.

-Please read the Health Related Admission Letter below which explains, in detail, the IMMUNIZATION REQUIREMENTS for admission/attendance.
+Please read the Health Related (Immunization requirements) Letter below which explains, in detail, the IMMUNIZATION REQUIREMENTS for college attendance.

 The other forms listed below have been included for your convenience but MAY NOT be required for all students to complete.